What you need to know

 Pre-employment screening includes:

 Moonee Valley City Council employs educators of all genders.
 Educators are employed on the basis of their skills, qualifications and experience.
-We recognise and value the important role all educators play in the lives and learning of children.
+We recognise the value and important role all educators play in the lives and learning of children.
 The same rigorous Child Safety standards are expected of all employees, regardless of their gender.

 Induction

-• Child Safe Code of Conduct clearly outlines that we have zero tolerance for child abuse, and the necessary behaviours to enforce zero tolerance.
+- Employee Code of Conduct as well as the Child Safe Code of Conduct which clearly outlines that we have zero tolerance for child abuse, and the necessary behaviours to enforce zero tolerance.

-• Staff Induction For: confirms an educator’s understanding of:
+- Staff Induction confirms our educator’s understanding of:

 Proactive monitoring of teacher registration and Working With Children Checks

-• All staff hold either a valid Victorian Institute of Teaching registration or a current Working with Children Check, including casuals and agency staff.
+- All staff hold either a valid Victorian Institute of Teaching registration or a current Working with Children Check, including casual staff and agency staff.

 Highly qualified and consistent teams